 Habitat Restoration Projects

 Restoration efforts target abandoned roads, damaged wetlands, and eroded trails.
 The park has removed several old road segments, recontouring the land and replanting native species.
 Wetland restoration on the Firehole River has improved habitat for amphibians and waterfowl.
 Native plant propagation from local seed sources is used to re-vegetate disturbed areas, reducing the chance of invasive weeds taking hold.
-In areas where historic mining left heavy metal contamination, remediation includes capping tailings and installing treatment wetlands to absorb pollutants.
+In areas where historic mining left heavy metal contamination, remediation includes capping tailings piles and treating contaminated water to prevent further leaching.